umputun/reproxy/README.md

 # reproxy [![build](https://github.com/umputun/reproxy/actions/workflows/ci.yml/badge.svg)](https://github.com/umputun/reproxy/actions/workflows/ci.yml)

-Reproxy is simple edge HTTP(s) sever / reverse proxy for various providers (docker, static, file).
-One or more providers supply information about requested server, requested url and destination url.
+Reproxy is simple edge HTTP(s) sever / reverse proxy supporting various providers (docker, static, file).
+One or more providers supply information about requested server, requested url, destination url and health check url.
 Distributed as a single binary or as a docker container.

 Server can be set as FQDN, i.e. `s.example.com` or `*` (catch all).
 Requested url can be regex, for example `^/api/(.*)` and destination url may have regex matched groups, i.e. `http://d.example.com:8080/$1`.
 For the example above `http://s.example.com/api/something?foo=bar` will be proxied to `http://d.example.com:8080/something?foo=bar`.